 If your business sells physical products or certain types of services, you will need to collect and pay sales tax.
 In Iowa, the first step isvisitin ...

 How to Get a Sales Tax Exemption Certificate in Iowa

 Coralee is a business writer with experience in administrative services, education, and software testing.

 Edited by: David Lepeska

 David has been writing and learning about business, finance and globalization for a quarter-century, starting with a small New York consulting firm in the 1990s.

-If you have recently launched or are planning to launch a limited liability company (LLC) that will sell products or services in Iowa, you may want to get a sales tax exemption certificate, or several of them, before you start doing business, as this can save you a lot of time and money.
+If you have recently launched or are planning to launch a business that will sell products or services in Iowa, you may want to get a sales tax exemption certificate, or several of them, before you start doing business, as this can save you a lot of time and money.

 It’s a relatively simple process, as detailed in this step-by-step guide.

 What is a Sales Tax Exemption Certificate?

 If your business has a valid sales tax exemption certificate, often referred to as a resale certificate in other states, you can buy goods from a wholesaler without paying Iowa sales tax, though you may pay a use tax.
 Depending on the size of your business, this can save you tens of thousands of dollars each year.